WGBH-MLA/openvault3/app/views/override/terms-and-conditions.md

 or soliciting support for legislative or other initiatives.

-7. You understand that when using the Site, you will be exposed to User Generated Content (defined below) from a variety of sources, and that WGBH is not responsible for the accuracy, usefulness, safety, or intellectual property rights of or relating to such User Generated Content.
-Though WGBH expects all users to adhere to our Terms and content policies, you understand and acknowledge that you may be exposed to User Generated Content that is inaccurate, offensive, indecent, or objectionable, and you agree to waive, and hereby do waive, any legal or equitable rights or remedies you have or may have against WGBH and our affiliates with respect thereto, and agree to defend, indemnify and hold WGBH, and its affiliates, and/or licensors, and their respective trustees, directors and employees, harmless to the fullest extent allowed by law regarding all matters related to your use of the Site.
+7. You understand that when using the Site, you will be exposed to User Generated Content (defined below) from a variety of sources, and that GBH is not responsible for the accuracy, usefulness, safety, or intellectual property rights of or relating to such User Generated Content.
+Though GBH expects all users to adhere to our Terms and content policies, you understand and acknowledge that you may be exposed to User Generated Content that is inaccurate, offensive, indecent, or objectionable, and you agree to waive, and hereby do waive, any legal or equitable rights or remedies you have or may have against GBH and our affiliates with respect thereto, and agree to defend, indemnify and hold GBH, and its affiliates, and/or licensors, and their respective trustees, directors and employees, harmless to the fullest extent allowed by law regarding all matters related to your use of the Site.

-8. WGBH reserves all rights not expressly granted in and to the Site and the Content.
+8. GBH reserves all rights not expressly granted in and to the Site and the Content.

 C. User Generated Content: